 Enough with Mentoring: The Best Way to Advance Women at Work

 Is mentorship working to advance women at work?
-Research shows that mentoring alone is insufficient.
+Research shows that alone, mentoring is insufficient.

-The film Wonder Woman is a colorful example of this missing ingredient – sponsorship, a strategy leaders underutilize to advance women.
+A scene from the film Wonder Woman made me think about the the limitations of mentorship and the benefits of sponsorship.
 While Wonder Woman greatly benefits from mentorship, the movie illustrates how important and powerful sponsorship is.

 About halfway through the movie, an armor-clad Wonder Woman, who has been trained and mentored by many experienced Amazons, rescues a city from certain destruction.
 She’s quickly faced with a seemingly insurmountable obstacle.
 She needs to reach the top of a towering building in order to stop the raining enemy fire.

 Her teammates quickly grab a large piece of metal and create a launch pad for her.
-As she jumps, the group of men pushes against her weight, launching her higher than she could have ever lept alone.
+As she jumps, the group of men pushes against her weight, launching her higher than she could have ever leapt alone.
 As a result, her superpower and their strength stop the enemy fire and save countless lives.
-Exciting, no?
+Exciting, right?

-The scene made me think about the the limitations of mentorship and the benefits of sponsorship.
 Being a mentor is the equivalent of absorbing her weight; sponsorship is pushing up as Wonder Woman takes a leap.

 The Power of Sponsorship

 Mentorship is critical for career advancement and it’s absolutely essential to growing talent.
 But, mentorship alone does very little to advance women in the workforce.
 In today’s workplace, women are over mentored and under sponsored in comparison to men.

 When you sponsor someone you intentionally use your power and influence to help them advance in their career or business.
 When men believe in men they sponsor them at work.
 It’s time to do the same for the high-potential women you know.